The rules below are intended for the official FtF Leagues, but members should abide by the rules during all events.

 6. RACE PROCEDURE & DISCONNECTIONS

-a) The start of any race event will not be delayed by any more than ten minutes for the benefit of competitors who arrive late.
+a) The start of an event will not be delayed by more than ten minutes for the benefit of competitors who arrive late.

 b) All competitors will be invited to join during qualifying if they arrive late.